Fumihito, Crown Prince of Japan: Early life and education

-The prince was born on 30 November 1965 in the morning at 12:22 am in the Imperial Household Agency Hospital, Tokyo Imperial Palace in Tokyo.
+The prince was born on 30 November 1965 at 12:22 am in the Imperial Household Agency Hospital, Tokyo Imperial Palace.
 His given name is Fumihito.
 His mother, Empress Emerita Michiko, is a convert to Shinto from Roman Catholicism.
 His childhood appellation was Prince Aya (礼宮 Aya-no-miya).
-He attended the primary and secondary schools of the Gakushūin.
+He attended the kindergarten, primary and secondary schools of the Gakushūin.
 He played tennis in primary and secondary schools of the Gakushūin.

 In April 1984, the prince entered the Law Department of Gakushuin University, where he studied law and biological science.
-After graduating from the university with a Bachelor's degree in Political Science, he studied the taxonomy of fish at St John's College, Oxford in the United Kingdom from October 1988 to June 1990.
+After graduating from the university with a bachelor's degree in Political Science, he studied the taxonomy of fish at St John's College, Oxford in the United Kingdom from October 1988 to June 1990.
 According to British government documents released by the National Archives, Fumihito's requests to follow in his elder brother's footsteps and study in Britain were initially turned down by the Imperial Household Agency.

-Upon the death of his grandfather, Emperor Shōwa (Hirohito), on 7 January 1989, the prince became second-in-line to the throne after his elder brother, Crown Prince Naruhito.
+Upon the death of his grandfather Emperor Shōwa (Hirohito) on 7 January 1989, the prince became second-in-line to the throne after his elder brother, Crown Prince Naruhito.

 The prince received a PhD degree in ornithology from the Graduate University for Advanced Studies in October 1996.
 His doctoral dissertation was titled, "Molecular Phylogeny of Jungle Fowls, genus Gallus and Monophyletic Origin of Domestic Fowls".
 He conducted field research in Indonesia in 1993 and 1994, and in Yunnan Province in the People's Republic of China.
 When the Emperor Emeritus was then Crown Prince, he introduced tilapia to Thailand as an important source of protein.
 Tilapia can be easily cultured and Prince Fumihito, who is also known as a "catfish specialist," has managed to maintain and expand the aquacultural studies with the people of Thailand.
 The prince has worked as a researcher at The University Museum of The University of Tokyo where he also is an Honorary Fellow.

-Prior to Fumihito's birth, the announcement about the then-Crown Prince Akihito's engagement and marriage to the then-Ms. Michiko Shōda had drawn opposition from traditionalist groups, because Shōda came from a Roman Catholic family.
-Although Shōda was never baptized, she was educated in Catholic schools and seemed to share the faith of her parents.
-Rumors also speculated that Empress Kōjun had opposed the engagement.
-After the death of Fumihito's paternal grandmother Empress Kōjun in 2000, Reuters reported that she was one of the strongest opponents of her son's marriage, and that in the 1960s, she had driven her daughter-in-law and grandchildren to depression by persistently accusing her of not being suitable for her son.
+Prior to Fumihito's birth, the announcement of the then-Crown Prince Akihito's engagement and marriage to the then-Ms. Michiko Shōda had drawn opposition from traditionalist groups, because Shōda came from a Roman Catholic family.
+Although Shōda was never baptised, she was educated in Catholic schools and seemed to share the faith of her parents.
+Rumours also speculated the then-Empress Kōjun had opposed the engagement.
+After the death of Fumihito's paternal grandmother Empress Kōjun in 2000, Reuters reported that she was one of the strongest opponents of her son's marriage, and in the 1960s, had driven her daughter-in-law and grandchildren to depression by persistently accusing her of not being suitable for her son.